 Storm Damage Policies: Don't Get Rocked By A Hurricane

-Hurricane season is here to threaten our coastline once again; although, many Texans are still trying to recover from Harvey.
+Hurricane season is a threat to our coastline; although, many Texans are still trying to recover from Harvey.

 Colorado State University has predicted that we will have "slightly above-average" hurricane activity this season; also citing that the Gulf Coast has a 38 percent chance of being hit again this year.